 7.2 Joint Development Is it the intent to develop this document jointly with another organization?: No

-8.1 Additional Explanatory Notes (Item Number and Explanation): 5.2a: The scope of the standard has been updated to reflect the current status of the standard plus completed amendments.
-5.2b: In this context the term switching is used to describe physical beams . to another antenna.
+8.1 Additional Explanatory Notes (Item Number and Explanation): 5.2a: The scope of the standard has been updated to reflect the current status of the standard plus completed amendments and to remove language and references that might have been helpful 11 years ago, but are just irrelevant or confusing today.
+5.2b: In this context the term switching is used to describe reconfiguration of a set of elsewise fixed wireless links.
+This means that the physical beams of a device at one end of the wireless links are switched between stationary devices at the other end of the links resulting in an different configuration.
 Fronthaul is the link between the PHY control unit of a base station and a remote radio unit.
+5.5: In close proximity kiosk-downloading the link distance is at the order of a few centimeters.